 Even when things had quieted down, I decided to give it a few minutes before I cautiously left my room.
-We got our things together and headed towards the ruins, all pretending that nothing had happened.
+We got our things together an

 The ruins, although much smaller than Monte Alban, were definitly worth the visit.
 The entire grounds only covered a couple of acres, but there were several large buildings you were allowed to enter.
 The main palace had no roof, but the walls were made of intricately cut stone bricks, arranged into the most amazing designs.
 Another building had two underground chambers open to explore a bit.
 In one there was a stone seat that the Zapoteco priest would use for his ceremonies.
 He would sit down and stand up three times on the seat before making his requests to the gods.
 As nobody else was around, I hopped the guardrail and repeated the ceremony.
 And took pictures.